 Familiarity is key when it comes to cracking the GMAT.
 You don’t want to see anything that matters for the very first time on exam day.
 You’ll want to get to know the exam process and testing conditions as much as possible before taking the test.

 To make sure you’re ready for the GMAT, practice in a realistic setting whenever you can.
-If it’s an option for you, investing in the Official GMAT Prep Software can give you a leg up when it comes to getting to know the CAT interface and preparing for the types of questions asked in the test.
+If it’s an option for you, make the decision to invest in the Official GMAT Prep Software can give you a leg up when it comes to getting to know the CAT interface and preparing for the types of questions asked in the test.

 When simulating the testing process, be as thorough as possible.
+Know how long the test takes.
 Take breaks as they would be allowed on test day, and plan snacks and refreshments accordingly.
 You can even practice taking notes as you may need to the exam (you’ll be provided with a laminated scratch pad for the GMAT).
 Don’t forget to leave the calculator in the other room; it won’t be allowed on test day.